propavingk/LamportLens/CONTRIBUTING.md

    error.
 7. The JSON output keys in `docs/FORMAT.md` are a contract.
 Adding keys is a minor change; renaming or removing them needs a changelog entry.
+8. Program ids in fixtures may be real, well-known addresses (system, SPL token, token-2022, the loader).
+Account addresses must stay synthetic and clearly patterned, and no fixture may contain private keys or seeds, ever.

+## Commit messages